-The HLRN complex in Berlin at ZIB is named after Lise Meitner and it conatins 1146 compute nodes with 110,016 compute cores.
+The HLRN complex in Berlin at ZIB is named after Lise Meitner and it conatins 1270 compute nodes with 121,920 compute cores.

 There are three different file systems available for Göttingen and Berlin respectively.

-The HOME file system uses the DDN GRIDScaler (Spectrum Scale) with DDN SFA7700X block storage.
+The HOME file system is based on a DDN GRIDScaler (Spectrum Scale) with DDN SFA7700X block storage.
 The file system supports disk and inode quotas for groups and users, which are tested on all nodes for every file access.
 Additionally, all the usual tools e.g. hard- and soft-limits, grace periods are available on user, group and fileset level.
 The HOME file system is exported via NFS to the login and compute nodes.
 The HOME file system is constantly backed up and there are daily snapshots available.